 Arrive at the start without having warmed up adequately and you won’t get the most out of all those hours of training.
 “Many riders don’t warm up hard enough,” warns Jobson.
 “Some hard priming efforts trick the body into functioning at a higher level.”

-One warm-up strategy that Jobson recommends is riding easily for 15mins, then performing 3x10secs hard efforts with 2mins of recovery in between.
+One warm-up strategy that Jobson recommends is riding easily for 15 minutes, then performing 3x 10-second hard efforts with two minutes of recovery in between.

 It really helps to know the course beforehand.
-You’ll be sent the route with your start sheet, which usually arrives four or five days before the race.
+You’ll be sent the route with your start sheet, which usually arrives at least a few days before the race.
 If you don’t want to wait until then, enter the course code into a search engine (UK time-trialling’s governing body, the CTT, gives a code for every course) and you’ll soon find a description of the route.